anttisalonen/progbook/rst/intro.rst

 It's probably very helpful to have a tutor or someone who's familiar with software development to answer your questions.
 Use the Internet to your advantage; there are literally thousands of techies online waiting to share their knowledge and answer newbies' questions.
 Try Stack Overflow, the learnprogramming reddit, Github, or various IRC channels, e.g. those dedicated to specific programming languages.

 You must be able to find information online.
-Notice how I just dropped "IRC channels" into a sentence?
+For example, notice how I used the term "IRC channels"?
 If you ever do feel the need to ask a question and decide to investigate the IRC bit further, you need to use the Internet to a) find out what IRC is, b) find out what IRC channels there are e.g. for a programming language you're having trouble with, c) how to connect to such a channel and ask your question.
 This book won't have that information.

 The book is free and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 This means that you're free to share the book in any medium and modify the book for any purpose, even commercially, as long as you give appropriate credit and your distribution uses the same license.
 See more details at http://creativecommons.org/licenses/by-sa/4.0/.
 The code in this book is licensed under the MIT license.